 I call the combination of growing your nest-egg safely and predictably and using it to become your own source of financing the “Bank On Yourself method.”

 Every plan is unique, and yours would be custom tailored to your unique situation, goals and dreams.
 So to find out how you could benefit by adding the Bank On Yourself strategy to your financial plan, simply request your FREE Analysis.
-You’ll also get a referral to one of only 200 advisors in the U.S. and Canada who have met the rigorous qualifications to be an Authorized Advisor, and who can answer all your questions.
+You’ll also get a referral to one of only 200 financial representatives in the U.S. and Canada who have met the rigorous qualifications to be a Professional, and who can answer all your questions.